jqvxz/direct-optimizer/README.md

 ## DirectOptimizer - Intro

 This will replace the old icoptimizer-remake with a faster and leightweight alternative.
-The project will include better customizability, faster UI, more options and and install tab.
+The project will include better customizability, faster UI, more options and an install tab.

 ## Features